London Olympic venues opened to "Babes in Arms"

 The mumsnet.com website was flooded by indignant mothers earlier this year when they discovered they could not take their babies to the Games unless they bought a separate ticket.
 Most venue were sold out by then.

-After complaints and suggestions that the policy might be in breach of sexual equality laws, organizers agreed to review the situation.
+After complaints and suggestions that the policy might be in breach of sexual equality laws, organisers agreed to review the situation.

 "Anyone who purchased a ticket...and did become pregnant, had a baby and wants to take the baby to the Games will be able to do so," LOCOG chief executive Paul Deighton told a conference call about the latest ticketing arrangements.